bencherdev/bencher/services/console/src/content/learn/infoq.md

 "premature optimization is the root of all evil" usually starts to get bandied around.

-However, lets take a look at what Donald Knuth actually said all the way back in 1974:
+However, let's take a look at what Donald Knuth actually said all the way back in 1974:

 > Programmers waste enormous amounts of time thinking about, or worrying about,
 > the speed of noncritical parts of their programs,